Cyprus: Types of Company

 Private Company Limited by Shares

 The Companies (Amendment) Law of 2000(Law 2(I)/2000) introduced single-member companies.
-The Companies (Amendment) (No. 3) Law of 2000 (151(I)/2000) introduced new provisions as to the validity of transactions of companies and as to the information which must be included in the official documents of companies.
-The Companies (Amendment) Law of 2001, Law 76(I) of 2001 provided for a new system for the certification of companies' auditors and for the recognition of Bodies of Auditors and the grant of approval to auditors with foreign qualifications and also the recognition of accountants' companies by the Council of Ministers.
+The Companies (Amendment) (No. 3) Law of 2000 (151(I)/2000) then introduced new provisions controlling the validity of company transactions and the information to be included in official company documents.
+The Companies (Amendment) Law of 2001, Law 76(I) of 2001 provided for a new system of certification of companies' auditors; the recognition of bodies of auditors; the grant of approval to auditors with foreign qualifications and the recognition of accountants' companies by the Council of Ministers.

-When 100% foreign-owned, a private company used to be referred to as an 'offshore company', although the expression International Business Company subsequently came into favour to describe such entities.
-However, as from 1st January, 2003, an offshore company (IBC) no longer has a separate taxation status, and is taxed according to the same principles as a regular company.
+When 100% foreign-owned, a private company was formerly known as an 'offshore company'; the term ’international business company’(IBC) is now preferred.
+However, from 1st January, 2003, an offshore company or IBC no longer has separate tax status; it is taxed according to the same principles as a regular company.
 IBCs are now allowed to trade inside Cyprus.

-- Full personal details of shareholders will be necessary.
+- Full personal details of shareholders.

 - Full personal details of directors (minimum of two).

 Registering a standard Cyprus offshore company typically takes three weeks.
 The company's formation documents, accounts and annual return must be filed in Greek.
 As part of the EU accession process, amendments were made to the Companies Law in 2003, including the following: